RequestNetwork/requestNetwork/README.md

 `npm run ganache`

+In a second terminal, Launch an ipfs node:

+`ipfs daemon`

-In a second terminal, deploy the contracts:
+In a third terminal, deploy the contracts:

 `npm run testdeploy`